 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decided which of our services may be relevant for you.
 You will receive marketing communications from us if you have requested information from us or engaged our services previously, and you have not opted out of receiving such marketing.
 We will usually get your express opt-in consent before we share your personal information with any third party for marketing purposes.
-The only exception to this is when you are a potential new business customer and we do not think that we will be able to lend to your business, we may pass your data onto third parties who we think may be willing to lend to your business to contact you by electronic means, post or telephone
+The only exception to this is if you are a potential new business customer and we do not think that we will be able to lend to your business, we may pass your data onto third parties who we think may be willing to lend to your business to contact you by electronic means, post or telephone.

-You can ask us or a third party to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at firstname.lastname@example.org at any time.
+You can ask us or a third party to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you, by contacting us at [email protected] or by informing us during a call.
 When you opt out of receiving these marketing messages, this does not mean we will stop processing your personal data provided to us as a result of any services we provide to you.

 Change of Purpose